-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Calistoga is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Calistoga is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Calistoga is a city of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Calistoga who work in management occupations (16.72%), maintenance occupations (13.15%), and office and administrative support (10.32%).
+There are especially a lot of people living in Calistoga who work in management occupations (22.77%), maintenance occupations (12.00%), and sales jobs (11.85%).

 The per capita income in Calistoga in 2018 was $48,232, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $192,928 for a family of four.
 However, Calistoga contains both very wealthy and poor people as well.